 Journey of Mahatma Gandhi from South Africa to India

 Mohandas Karamchand Gandhi who is popularly known as 'Mahatma Gandhi or Bapu' was born on 2nd October 1869.
 He was undoubtedly a great man, both in personal force and in political effect.
-He was Indian lawyer, politician, social activist, and writer who moulded the character of the struggle for freedom in India, and impressed his own ideals upon the new governing class that came into power when the English went home.
+He was an Indian lawyer, politician, social activist, and writer who moulded the character of the struggle for freedom in India, and impressed his own ideals upon the new governing class that came into power when the British went home.

 Mahatma Gandhi: Early life

-He received comprehensive education- attended primary school at Porbandar, high school at Rajkot and Samaldas College in Bhavnagar State where he then dropped out because of his marriage.
+He received comprehensive education-- attended primary school at Porbandar, high school at Rajkot and Samaldas College in Bhavnagar State where he then dropped out because of his marriage.
 He was married at the age of 13.
 In 1888, he joined the Inner Temple, one of the four London law colleges (The Temple) where he successfully completed his degree at the Inner Temple and was called to the Bar on 10 June 1891.
-He enrolled in the High Court of London; but later that year he left for India.
+He enrolled in the High Court of London, but later that year he left for India.

 Mahatma Gandhi in South Africa

-Incident happen during rail journey-
+Incident happened during rail journey-

 Gandhi was seated in the first-class compartment, as he had purchased a first-class ticket.
-A White person who entered the compartment hastened to summon the White railway officials, who ordered Gandhi to remove himself to the van compartment, since 'coolies' (a racist term for Indians) and non-whites were not permitted in first-class compartments.
+A White person who entered the compartment hastened to summon the White railway officials, who ordered Gandhi to remove himself to the van compartment since 'coolies' (a racist term for Indians) and non-whites were not permitted in first-class compartments.
 Gandhi protested and produced his ticket, but was warned that he would be forcibly removed if he did not make a gracious exit.
-As Gandhi refused to comply with the order, a White police officer pushed him out of the train, and his luggage was tossed out on to the platform.
+As Gandhi refused to comply with the order, a White police officer pushed him out of the train, and his luggage was tossed out onto the platform.

-Being activist, he developed the strategy known as Satyagraha (truth-force), in which campaigners went on peaceful marches and presented themselves for arrest in protest against unjust laws.
+Being an activist, he developed the strategy known as Satyagraha (truth-force), in which campaigners went on peaceful marches and presented themselves for arrest in protest against unjust laws.
 This tool influenced the civil rights movement in the United States and the African National Congress in its early years of struggle against apartheid in South Africa.

 10 things Mahatma Gandhi did in South Africa